 For this test set, it can be seen that the proposed technique saves a significant amount of bits, even compared to HEVC whereas it encodes more matrices.

 If QMs are sent every picture, these bit savings translate to about 2.8% BDrate gain in RA for class B; when focusing on QP32 and comparing with average picture cost (still class B, encoded in RA), this translates to 3.4% gain.

+If QMs are sent every I-period, these bit savings translate to about 0.06% BDrate gain in RA.

 Conclusion